-DISCO continues to enhance our production capabilities while maintaining our intuitive interface and production speed.
+DISCO Review continues to enhance our production capabilities while maintaining our intuitive interface and production speed.
 Now we have augmented our production functionality with the ability to both produce in native format and withhold documents by tag, along with the means to create custom slipsheets.

-The new Natives selections can be found under Show advanced options.
-DISCO will still auto-populate the file types most commonly produced in native format (Audio, CAD, Excel, Unknown and Video).
+The new native selections can be found under Advanced options.
+DISCO Review will still auto-populate the file types most commonly produced in native format (Audio, CAD, Excel, Unknown, and Video).
 To remove any file type from the list, click on the X next to the file type name.
 To add a file type, click in the white box and select additional file types from the pick list.
-To produce as native by tag, click into the tag box and select the tag(s) you want from the tag list.
+To produce as native by tag, click in the tag box and select the tags you want from the tag list.

-DISCO alerts you to exactly how many native files will be produced in native format.
+DISCO Review alerts you to exactly how many native files will be produced in native format.
 The number of documents that will be produced as native will appear in the lower right corner of the Natives section.
-As always, any documents that have been Redacted in DISCO will automatically be produced as images and the production will NOT include a native file regardless of the file type or tag associated with the document.
+As always, any documents that have been redacted in DISCO Review will automatically be produced as images and the production will NOT include a native file regardless of the file type or tag associated with the document.

-In addition, to being able to produce as native by both file type and tag, DISCO now allows you to customize the “Produced as Native” slipsheet.
-Click on Customize native slipsheet at the bottom left of the Natives section to format your slipsheet.
+In addition to being able to produce as native by both file type and tag, DISCO Review now allows you to customize the Produced as Native slipsheet.
+Click Customize native slipsheet at the bottom left of the Natives section to format your slipsheet.

-Custom slipsheets allow you to format a Header, Sub-header and Body for your slipsheets.
+Custom slipsheets allow you to format a header, sub-header, and body for your slipsheets.
 In each slipsheet section, you can either free type text or add any one of more than 60 pieces of fielded information.

 Once you have run your production, you will be able to view your custom slipsheet in the document viewer.

-Next select the tag(s) you wish to withhold and create a custom slipsheet using the same options found under produce as native slipsheets.
-If you want to create a distinct slipsheet for each type of document withheld, DISCO allows you to create multiple tag rules that will be implemented in a hierarchical form.
+Next, select the tags to withhold and create a custom slipsheet using the same options found under produce as native slipsheets.
+If you want to create a distinct slipsheet for each type of document withheld, DISCO Review allows you to create multiple tag rules that will be implemented in a hierarchical form.

-In the screenshot below, the document(s) tagged as Withhold Non-Responsive will be replaced with a slipsheet that includes the Header: “DOCUMENT WITHHELD AS NON-RESPONSIVE” and custom text along with “File Name” and “File Extension” information appearing in the body.
-Then documents tagged as Trade Secret will be replaced with a slipsheet that includes the Header: “DOCUMENT WITHHELD”, custom text in the sub-header and body along with the Custodian field information.
+In the screenshot below, the document(s) tagged Withhold Non-Responsive will be replaced with a slipsheet that includes the DOCUMENT WITHHELD AS NON-RESPONSIVE header and custom text, along with file name and file extension information in the body.
+Documents tagged Trade Secret will be replaced with a slipsheet that includes the DOCUMENT WITHHELD header, custom text in the sub-header and body, and the Custodian field information.

 It is important to note that Withhold and slipsheet rules are ranked by number.
 If a document meets more than one rule, the highest ranked rule will be applied to that document.
 Furthermore, if a document meets the criteria to be produced as native AND to be withheld, the withhold rule prevails.

 In the example above, if a document is tagged as both Withhold Non-Responsive and Trade Secret, the Withhold Non-Responsive slipsheet rule would be applied since it is ranked number 1.
-To change a Withhold and slipsheet rule ranking, simply click on the number and select a new ranking from the dropdown list.
+To change a Withhold and slipsheet rule ranking, click the number and select a new ranking from the dropdown list.